-Let us take an example to understand this concept better:
+Let us take an example to understand the concept of Central Limit Theorem (CLT):

 Suppose you have 10 teams in your school(Sports).
 Each team will have 100 students in it.
 Now, we want to measure the average height of the students in the sports team.
 The simplest way to do would be to find the average of their heights.
 The first step in this would be to measure the weight of all the students individually and then add them.
 Then, Divide the sum of their weights with the total number of students.
 This way we will get the average height.
 But this method will not make sense for long calculations as it would be tiresome and very long.